CharryWu/charrywu.github.io/docs/dsa-notes/backtracking/subsets.md

         return res
 ```

-Variant: If the subset contains duplicate, how to remove duplicate?
+## [Variant]: Generate If the generated subset contains duplicate, how to remove duplicate?

 Well, the answer is, we sort the input list, so if there're any duplicates,
 we can easily skip the contiguous region and only select the first one to be considered